Merna-Tarek/Detecting-objects/README.md

 - OpenCV: For image processing and object detection.
 - NumPy: For numerical operations.

-Explanation
-How It Works
+Explanation:
-1- ORB Detector: The ORB detector is used to detect and describe keypoints in both the live video feed and the template image.
+1- ORB Detector: The ORB detector detects and describes key points in the live video feed and the template image.
-2- Brute-Force Matcher: The detected keypoints are matched using the Brute-Force Matcher with Hamming distance for binary descriptors.
+2- Brute-Force Matcher: The detected key points are matched using the Brute-Force Matcher with Hamming distance for binary descriptors.
 3- Threshold-Based Detection: When the number of feature matches exceeds a defined threshold, the program recognizes the object as detected.
 4- Feedback in Video Feed: A rectangle is drawn around the detected object in the video feed, with the match count and detection message displayed.